c3b2a7/smmstools/README.md

 ## SM.MS Uploader

-A lightweight [SM.MS](https://sm.ms/) upload tool, no external dependencies, no interface, supports multiple image uploads and can work with typora.
+A lightweight [SM.MS](https://sm.ms/) upload tool with no external dependencies, no interface, support for multiple file uploads and works with typora.

 ### Install